smjcc/ELL/README.md

    "dd if=mbr of=/dev/sd?"

-6. Using hexedit (carefully) or scripting "dd" magic on the boot disk, insert your kernel command line to the 48 bytes at offset 0x1cd.
-   All 48 must contain text, and the 48th character will be bytewise incremented when booting from the second kernel partition, so the "root=" command must be last.
-The 49th byte (at 0x1fd) is the NULL string terminator, followed by the 0x55aa signature at 0x1fe.
+6. Using hexedit (carefully) or scripting "dd" magic on the boot disk, insert your kernel command line to the 47 bytes starting at offset 462 (0x1ce).
+All 47 must contain text, and the 47th character will be byte-wise incremented when booting from the second kernel partition, so the "root=" command must be last and right justified.
+The 48th byte (at 0x1fd) must be the NULL (0) string terminator, followed by the 0x55, 0xaa signature at 0x1fe, and 0x1ff.

-   "echo 'honk=tweet up=down right=wrong 42 root=/dev/sd?3' \
-   | dd of=/dev/sd? seek=461 bs=1  count=48"

-   (NOTE: that is exactly 48 alphanumeric characters between the single quotes above, pad with spaces as needed)

-   "dd if=/dev/zero of=/dev/sd? bs=1 count=1 seek=509"

 7. The media should now be bootable.